mw55309/poRe_docs/02_Run_folder_organisation.md

 copy.runs(dir=f5dir, dest="test")
 ```

-The ouutput of the above is the path of the resulting folder that the reads have been copied to
+The output of the above is the path of the resulting folder that the reads have been copied to

 ```
 "test/e40030db5d1193cc903f8d505011be8e9a628f6c/ONT Sequencing Workflow"